MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01a-postgresql-lab.md

     module: 'Explore relational data in Azure'
 ---

-# Provision Azure relational database services with Azure Database for PostgreSQL
+# Explore Azure Database for PostgreSQL

 In this exercise you'll provision an Azure Database for PostgreSQL resource in your Azure subscription.